 LL Response to Bamboo concerns: We spoke with the customer and corrected the error with the mixed product, and the customer very satisfied with our response.
 We have taken action to resolve other concerns mentioned and always appreciate customer feedback.
 Thousands of transactions occur each day without the slightest problem, but when something goes wrong where LL is responsible, we make it right.
 They will return for future purchases and it's from this kind of repeat business we earn a customers trust when making good on a bad situation.

 AUBURN, MAINE -- DO NOT USE LUMBER LIQUIDATORS!
 I purchased strand bamboo flooring by Morning Star from the Auburn, Maine store.
 It was in stock.
 I went in intending to purchase another product and was steered to this particular bamboo by a salesman.
 I asked at the time of sale if there was anything I needed to know about the product, this is a standard question I ask about everything I purchase for the remodel.
 He said the only thing was the addition of an underlayment pad which my installer used.
 My installer started laying and discovered his nailer was causing dimpling.
 He called LL and Corporate stated dimpling has been an ongoing problem and to use a 50P nailer.

 AUBURN, WASHINGTON -- This is a very brief abstract of my experience with Lumber Liquidator (LL) here in Auburn WA: Last year I purchased a 3" Patagonian Mahagony that came with worm holes, splits, and bad milling (almost 1/16Th milling difference).
-When I went back to tell the about it they told me: "oh nobody told you that this is a cabinet type Hardwood"?
-I said no and I'm half way through installation (do it your-self-er).
-I tried to return the defects but they would not refund it. the said they would sell me more of the better quality, for a Dollar less per Square foot.
+When I went back to tell the about it they told me "oh nobody told you that this is a cabinet type Hardwood?"
+I said "no and I'm half way through installation" (do it your-self-er).
+I tried to return the defects but they would not refund it.
+They said they would sell me more of the better quality, for a Dollar less per Square foot.
 The one they gave me was of the same bad quality.

 Three weeks passed and no Teak.
-He (Arron) apologized that the truck was to full to ship and it would take another two to three weeks.
+He ** apologized that the truck was to full to ship and it would take another two to three weeks.
 The delivery came after 16 days with 400 Sq Ft instead of 530 sq ft and being SO GRACIOUS he delivered them to the House last Thursday.
 Yesterday we examined the boxes and found a label on every one of them saying "ODD LOT", we open three of them and pull few from each, and to our HORROR we found every plank with a WAX Marker mark right where the defect is.

 The Defects are ranging from bad Surface Milling's to bad finish, to cavities...YOU NAME IT!
 We pulled more from other boxes only to realize that all the boxes contained REJECTS by somebody who bought them and returned them all marked.
 We contacted the store (** who was not available) and we talked to ** who said he cannot do anything about it and we should call tomorrow and talk to **, even though he located the order ** and can see all the details.

 My friend received a call back from ** who, when confronted with the quality of the Teak, did not even offer to rectify the order, he listened silently, then he indicated he will get the trucking co. to remove the boxes from the house and just a minute ago my friend called me confirming the credit refund.
 We will be contacting all who have similar experience with LL to file a Class Action Lawsuit and joins other Class Action Lawsuits nationally listed by Googling "Class Action Lawsuit against National Lumber".
 Our goal is to stop LL from deceiving customers as to the quality of their product and prevent LL from damaging others in WA and other States.